-The process is long, residencies can be somewhat competitive, and you’ll need to gain extensive skills and knowledge to succeed.
-All things considered, becoming an anesthesiologist can be considered difficult, although certainly doable!
+The process is long, and residencies can be somewhat competitive.
+You’ll also need to gain extensive skills and knowledge to succeed.
+Becoming an anesthesiologist can be considered difficult, although certainly doable!

 Anesthesiology residency programs are typically four years long.

-If you’re passionate about anesthesiology, pursuing this profession is worth it.
-If you’ve considered how long you’ll spend in school for anesthesiology, the cost, and other factors and still want to become an anesthesiologist, you should go for it!
+If you’re passionate about anesthesiology, pursuing it is worth it.
+If you’ve considered how long you’ll spend in school, the cost, and other factors and still want to become an anesthesiologist, you should go for it!

 According to the BLS, the average anesthesiologist’s salary is $331,190.